Federal Ocean Partnership Launches DEEP SEARCH Study Off the Mid- and South Atlantic Coast

 The new project builds on partnerships from the award-winning Mid-Atlantic canyons study that took place from 2011 to 2015 under the NOPP.
 That study provided important new baseline information about deepwater habitats and species north of the current study’s operating area.

 BOEM’s Environmental Studies Program develops, funds, and manages rigorous scientific research to inform policy decisions regarding the development of energy and mineral resources on the Outer Continental Shelf.
 Visit our new website, and join us on Facebook, Twitter and our other social media channels.
 Study reports covering more than 40 years and profiles are available through this link: https://www.boem.gov/Environmental-Studies-EnvData/.

 USGS is a multi-disciplinary science organization providing reliable scientific information to describe and understand the Earth; minimize loss of life and property from natural disasters; manage water, biological, energy and mineral resources; and enhance and protect our quality of life.
 For more information on this expedition and other USGS deep-sea coral expeditions, visit the DISCOVRE web page.

 NOAA's mission is to understand and predict changes in the Earth's environment, from the depths of the ocean to the surface of the sun, and to conserve and manage our coastal and marine resources.
-Join us on Twitter, Facebook and our other social media channels.
-Visit our news release archive.
+Join NOAA on Twitter, Facebook and their other social media channels.
+Visit their news release archive.